Program

 Jiahai Yang, Tsinghua University

-No Need for Details: Effective Anomaly Detection for Process Control Traffic in Absence of Protocol and Attack Knowledge
+No Need for Details: Effective Anomaly Detection for Process Control Traffic in Absence of Protocol and Attack Knowledge [PDF]

 Franka Schuster, Brandenburg University of Technology Cottbus-Senftenberg